 The voter may cast his vote through the electronic voting system at the allocated polling stations throughout the UAE.

 Illiterate voters, blind and people with special needs can cast a verbal note at the polling centre in each emirate.

-The first elections of Federal National Council were held in December 2006 by virtue of the Resolution No. 3 of 2006, issued by H. H. Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE.
+The first elections of Federal National Council were held in December 2006 by virtue of the Resolution No. 3 of 2006, issued by the late H. H. Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE.

 The electoral college had 6595 members nationwide out of which 456 were contesting for the FNC membership.

 The elections campaigns tackled community concerns such as the national identity, employment opportunities and resettlement, education, health, women and children rights, housing and improving the living conditions of the UAE nationals.